Youth Transition Programming

 By addressing every stage of transition, LINC ensures youth are not only prepared for what comes next but also supported in achieving long-term success, independence, and belonging.

-If you have a question or need more information, text or email Sam Picciano, Youth Transition Coordinator:
+If you have a question or need more information, text or email Heather Kirk, Youth Transition Specialist:

 Event Title